The Best Drip Coffee Makers (2022 Reviews)

-This is not your standard hot and cold coffee maker; it's a Ninja brewer that can do anything for you when it comes to coffee (almost anything; but not espresso, and not cold brew coffee).
+This is not your standard hot and cold coffee maker; it's a Ninja brewer that can do anything for you when it comes to coffee (almost anything; but not espresso, and not cold brewed coffee).
 In terms of versatility, the Ninja Specialty wins.
 Now go off and make a new exciting coffee with a few touches of a button – because you can.

-Just remember, while it can make iced coffee, it can't make cold brew coffee – and there's a big difference.
+Just remember, while it can make iced coffee, it can't make cold brew – and there's a big difference.
 You'll still need a cold brew maker separate to this.

-The OXO Brew drip coffee maker imitates the manual pour over coffee process for you to brew one clean, tasty, and full bodied carafe of coffee.
-It is easy-to-use brews coffee so good that it has been SCAA approved – this is not some made up rating; it's the real deal.
+The OXO Brew drip coffee maker imitates the manual pour-over coffee process for you to brew one clean, tasty, and full-bodied carafe of coffee.
+It is easy-to-use brews coffee so good that it has been SCAA approved – this is not some made-up rating; it's the real deal.

 Think of it like this: you have a personal pour-over barista on call to brew you a Chemex on demand.
 But he won't charge you $8 per cup of coffee or give you attitude for your lack hipster-ness.
 Minimalistic style and quality coffee at the touch of a button.

-Besides all that good stuff, this OXO 8 cup drip coffee maker is one of the best BPA-free coffee brewers, a BIG plus in our opinion.
+Besides all that good stuff, this OXO 8-cup drip coffee maker is one of the best BPA-free coffee brewers, a BIG plus in our opinion.
 We took a deeper look into the Barista Brain 9 cup brewer in our full review, which you can read here.